 “You’re too soft, girl.
 She needs to learn not to be so clumsy.
 Lock her in the cupboard for the day.
 She can stay in there and think about how she handles my things.”

 Fanny’s hands shook as she locked Alice in the dark closet.
-Tears poured down her face.
+Tears had poured down her face.
 She tiptoed away from the child screaming behind the door.
 Fanny didn’t dare disobey Mrs Andrews’s orders.
 “I’ll be back later, little one,” she whispered.

 “One thing’s for certain,” she fumed, “you can’t stay here.
 We are a god-fearing family.
 My husband is an eminent preacher.
 You are an embarrassment and a disgrace to your own family and to mine.”
 Glaring at Fanny, she demanded, “Go and gather your belongings and leave immediately!”
-She threw a handful of coins onto the desk.
-“These are your wages for the last month.”

 Panic rose in Fanny’s chest, making it hard for her to breathe.
 “But where am I going to go?” she gasped.